google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS1E02-balancing-creativity-with-user-testing.md

 take aways, solutions to workflows, tools & discussions on everyday struggles.

-This week Mustafa Kurtuldu Speaks to Ewa Gasperowicz, Front End Developer on the Developer Relations Team at Google, about whether the UX movement has over regulated the creative process and how we can bring back that sparkle into a project by making sandwiches.
+This week Mustafa Speaks to Ewa Gasperowicz, a Front End Developer on the Developer Relations Team at Google, about whether the UX movement has over regulated the creative process and how we can bring back that sparkle into a project by making sandwiches.